 1. Initial Case Evaluation

-Goal: Determine if the client has a viable claim.
+Goal: Determine if you have a viable claim.

 -